Back to Blog Posts

 Note: Transcriptions are only as good as the audio of the video.
 It’s still up to lawyers to validate that they’ve reviewed the relevant content.

-Enlist digital forensics experts to identify deepfakes
+Enlist digital forensic experts to identify deepfakes

 Deepfakes are AI-generated content portraying real people doing and saying things that did not actually take place.
 The quality of deepfakes is such that it is nearly indistinguishable from authentic video.